 We all invent our lives, and perhaps Suzanne has been more inventive than most.
 Her early education as an art historian brought her two delicious years in Italy and, then moving into publishing, a cover article and related research position in Switzerland.
 Marriage took her to three years in France where she was seduced, utterly, by the Pinot grape.
 The unlikely next step was a move to Denver, Colorado and the addition of three darling offspring in the span of five years.
 As Co director of the University of Denver Publishing Institute, skiing and cycling in alternating seasons, she, very nearly, lived there happily ever after.
 But the grape could never be denied, and the place was just exactly right from the very first sight and soil test...and the rest, now nearly a glorious decade in the making, is Left Coast Cellars.

-Taylor began working in the vineyards at the age of 16 during the summer break from high school, mowing grass and tending to the vines with the field crew.
+Taylor began working in the vineyards at the age of 15 during the summer break from high school, mowing grass and tending to the vines with the field crew.
 He attended the University of British Columbia and graduated in 2011 with a degree in History.
 He worked his first harvest during 2011 in the winery and has been involved with Left Coast ever since, learning about the wine industry from the ground up.
-He is currently attending an MBA in Wine and Spirits from Kedge Business School, based out of Bordeaux, France.
-In his free time, Taylor enjoys snowboarding in the mountainous terrain of the Pacific Northwest and is sponsored by Never Summer Industries.
-He and his high school sweetheart Christina were engaged in July of 2014 and work together in the winery during harvest each year.
+He got his MBA in Wine and Spirits from Kedge Business School, based out of Bordeaux, France in 2015.
+Taylor assumed the position of CEO in May of 2016 and is excited to lead Left Coast into the future with a focus on improved sustainability and wine quality.
+In his free time, Taylor enjoys snowboarding in the mountainous terrain of the Pacific Northwest.

 Shardul’s foray into the wine industry began at Sula Vineyards – India’s largest wine producer – after moving to his country of birth from Canada where he graduated with a BBA in International Business from Trent University in 2011.
 Unprecedented career growth at Sula took Shardul to an MBA in Wine & Spirits from Kedge Business School, based out of Bordeaux where he met Taylor Pfaff.
 Their friendship and like-mindedness grew into an interest to be associated with the Left Coast brand.
 A year after earning his masters degree, Shardul quit his job as Head of Exports and Travel Retail at Sula Vineyards to join Left Coast Cellars as their National Sales Director.
 In his free time, he likes to read up on history and is a keen global political observer.
 Shardul and his wife, Nikita, live in Portland and love spending time at the vineyards as a part of the Left Coast family.